 Open Circuit Test

 The value of no-load current is very small as compared to the full rated current.
 The copper loss occurs only on the primary winding of the transformer because the secondary winding is open.
 The reading of the wattmeter only represents the core and iron losses.
-The core loss of the transformer is same for all types of loads.
+The core loss of the transformer is the same for all types of loads.

-Calculation of open circuit test
+Calculation of open-circuit test

 - W0 – wattmeter reading